Skip to main content

 Current Status: Sustain

-The Accountancy Profession Act of 2014 (as amended) specifies that the Koninklijke Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands) is responsible for setting auditing standards in the Netherlands with oversight from the Netherlands Authority for the Financial Markets (AFM).
-NBA Netherlands adopted ISA as issued by the IAASB without modifications, including the effective dates, for the conduct of all financial statement audits.
+The Accountancy Profession Act specifies that the Royal Netherlands Institute of Chartered Accountants (NBA Netherlands) is responsible for setting auditing standards in the Netherlands, subject to oversight by the Authority for the Financial Markets (AFM).
+International Standards on Auditing, as issued by the International Auditing and Assurance Standards Board, are adopted without modification, including the effective dates, for application in all mandatory financial statement audits.

-The association also assists members with keeping up to date on IAASB standards and pronouncements by providing access to IAASB and IFAC resources.
+The association also assists members in remaining up to date with developments in International Auditing and Assurance Standards Board pronouncements by providing access to relevant IAASB and IFAC resources.

 Current Status: Sustain

-The VRC also participates in the international standard-setting process by providing comments on Exposure Drafts and other IESBA pronouncements.
+The VRC also participates in the international standard-setting process by providing comments on exposure drafts and other pronouncements issued by the International Ethics Standards Board for Accountants.

 Current Status: Sustain